Masereel’s wordless novel, Die Sonne, was published from the original wood blocks in a limited edition by Kurt Wolff.

 - numbers 51 to 800 (Note: there is no requirement for these to be signed but clearly some have been).

-Wolff #1 to 50
+Die Sonne #1 to 50

-Wolff #51 to 800
+Die Sonne #51 to 800

 - Dimensions: 15.5 x 12.5 cm (6 1/8 x 5 inches)

-- as per the Colophon, these copies are to be numbered -BUT – see bottom of this page illustrating one copy with a machine stamped number and another with a handwritten number and signature.
+- as per the colophon, these copies are to be numbered -BUT – see bottom of this page illustrating one copy with a machine stamped number and another with a handwritten number and signature.

 Numbering of 51 to 800 and the absence/presence of a signature

-The Colophon reads:
+The colophon reads:

 This book was published in the late fall of